(You are here.)

 operations in 2005 and 2006, including the Inland's main

-were put under the protection of the National Park Service
+buildings were put under the protection of the National Park

-in 2009 and the entire plant is now under the management of
+Service in 2009 and the entire plant is now under the

 HERE to visit the Wright Factory in Google Earth.

-The Wright factory buildings as they appear today.
+The Wright factory buildings as they appeared in 2002.
 Both

 buildings were truncated when Delphi put in a steam plant.

-(Notice the steam pipes running between buildings – you can
+Notice the steam pipes running between buildings – the plant

 The window with the air conditioner was once the window of